echeran/smile-of-murugan/webbook/chapter03.md

 "The Brahmi Hybrid Tamil Inscriptions"*, Archiv Orientální* (1965) 547-575.

-has been established with *Akam 77,* 143, *Puṟam* 158 and 168, 169,
-387*, Akam* 115 and 253.
+Thus, the analysis of these earliest Tamil epigraphic records establishes a correlation between earliest inscriptional texts and earliest literary texts: a number of poems of the earliest anthologies appear in a new light, and happen to be dateable; thus correlation has been established with *Akam 77,* 143, *Puṟam* 158 and 168, 169, 387*, Akam* 115 and 253.
 Taking into consideration the cumulative evidence of the linguistic, epigraphic, archaeological, numismatic